Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Decision Making Using DP-FRT-Bayes

 for $(a,b) \in \{0,\dots,n_1\} \times \{0,\dots,n_0\}$.

-Next, we investigate how allocating additional privacy budget can improve decision certainty.
+We now investigate how allocating additional privacy budget can improve decision certainty.
 Denote the abstention region as

 which is determined solely by the loss parameters.
 By allocating extra privacy budget, the posterior evidence of rejection given $\alpha$ is updated from $\Pr(p_{\mathrm{FRT}}\le\alpha\mid\tilde{\bm{n}})$ to $\Pr(p_{\mathrm{FRT}}\le\alpha\mid\tilde{\bm{n}},\tilde{\bm{n}}^{+})$, which may become more concentrated around $0$ or $1$.
 Hence, although the width of the abstention region remains fixed, the probability that the updated evidence falls within this abstention region may decrease.
-The following theorem lower bounds this improvement on decision certainty.
+In fact, the chance of remaining in the abstention region decays exponentially in $\epsilon_{\mathrm{plus}}$, as shown in the supplementary material.

+We can find an upper bound on how likely the refined posterior is to exit the abstention region after the top-up release.
+To do so, we adopt an information-theoretic perspective: conditioned on $\tilde {\bm{n}}$, the second release induces a channel whose ability to alter the posterior is governed by its total variation contraction under DP.
+By bounding this contraction and relating posterior movement to the distance from the abstention boundaries, we obtain an upper bound on the reduction of abstention probability.